cosibot/cosibot-international/bot/data/nlu.md

 - Where is your location?
 - Where is your place?
 - Where you live?
-- Your is your house?
+- Where is your house?
 - Your location.

 ## intent:en_bot_sexual
+- What do you look like naked
 - Are you a virgin?
 - Are you bisexual?
 - Are you flirting with me?